 There are regular buses that connect Ushuaia to Tierra del Fuego National Park.
 They leave regularly from the bus station located at the corner between Maipú and Juana Faidul, in front of the gas station.
 Make sure to ask for the pick up times to get back to town.

-Another way to get to the national park is by riding the Fin del Mundo train, but keep in mind the station from where this leaves, at regular hours, is located 8 km west of the city and you’ll need a taxi to get there.
+Another way to get to the national park is by riding the Fin del Mundo train, but keep in mind the station from where this leaves, at regular hours, is located 8 km (5 miles) west of the city and you’ll need a taxi to get there.

 On a guided tour